Essential Attributes of Building Commissioning

 - Every commissioning project is documented with a commissioning report that includes:

-• An evaluation of the operating condition of the systems at the time of functional test completion,
+- An executive summary including an overview of the implemented commissioning process, the systems commissioned, the major findings, and the operating condition of the systems at the completion of functional testing,

-• Uncorrected operational deficiencies that were accepted by the owner,
+- Unresolved operational issues that were accepted by the owner, along with related recommendations,